A Sunday Lunch Session @ Helen's Assisted Living Care Apartment

-Last night was a small session, four counting me, gathered in the Library as has been our custom.
+Last night was a small session, five counting me, gathered in the Library as has been our custom.
 We were nearing the start of year four for this survivor group.

 In the early aftermath of suicide, the questions seem unbounded.
 As time moves along, if we are diligent in working through the emotional debris, the list can dwindle away to those unanswerable few.

 Over the years I have come to have a huge respect for those that share their struggles with various aspects of what has happened to them; before, surrounding the suicide and the endless trail of situations that follow.

 Last night was no exception.

-Expectations about how life will be in the aftermath seem to be such a challenge to formulate, since whatever dreams we might have harbored beforehand are now lost.
-There is that ambient level of pain ready to boil over the container it simmers in.
+Expectations about how life will be in the aftermath are such a challenge to formulate since whatever dreams we might have harbored beforehand are now lost.
+There is that ambient level of pain ready to boil over the in the soul it simmers in.
 We all feel it.

-It is mandatory for us to change our expectations otherwise we have locked ourselves away in a permanent state of disappointment.
-It is as though, in an instant, we are required to stop all that we have worked and dreamed for and start anew.
-That was easy sentence to roll out in a couple dozen words – but, not a thought we are willing to entertain, (should we have a choice in this matter.)
+It is mandatory to change our expectations otherwise we lock ourselves away into a permanent state of disappointment.
+It is as though, in an instant, we are required to stop all that we have worked and dreamed of and start anew.
+That was an easy sentence to roll out into a couple dozen words.
+Yet, not a thought that one is willing to entertain, (should we have a choice in this matter.)
 In the end, we are not offered a choice.

 While suicide of a loved one represents the pinnacle of despair I have experienced, I see tragic examples all around me.
 The media constantly feeds us a stream of examples.
 Like soldiers coming home dead or disfigured physically in ways that are visible.
 Then those, like us, emotional disfigured and that cannot be seen.
 Soldiers are required to discover a "NEW ME,” as well.